apocalyptech/pystarboundmap/README.md

    assigned from four or five options.
 The randomization is fixed-seed inside Starbound itself, and I highly doubt I'd be able to get it the same, but maps would probably still look nicer with them randomized)
- - How big do worlds get, anyway?
-A 6000x3000 world that I loaded is a bit slow but not too bad (though this is before adding in being able to highlight/click on tiles)
  - Parse render templates properly
  - "Attach" objects/plants to Tile objects so they can be reported in the mouseover notifications
- - Focus/raise/whatever the main window after the progress bar closes
-   - Seriously, why can't I get this to work?

 LICENSE
 -------